Teaching Certificate for Pharmacists

 Teaching Certificate For Pharmacists Requirements

-After the learner has successfully completed all learning activities, they will upload and submit their mentor’s biosketch, a teaching philosophy, and the table of contents from their teaching portfolio for approval from an ASHP subject matter expert.
+Learners will upload the following for approval from an ASHP subject matter expert: (1) biographical sketch from their proposed mentor, (2) teaching philosophy statement, and (3) the table of contents from their teaching portfolio.
 If a submission is not approved, the learner will receive feedback with a requirement to revise and resubmit.
 Once all three submissions are approved, the learner will earn the professional certificate.

 The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.